-Belgian soya: a local product with a sustainable production chain
+Belgian soya burger: local product, sustainable production chain

 Soya is a relatively new crop in Belgium, but it is perfectly suited to local conditions – as Simon Colembie, who farms in Kruishoutem, can testify.
 And a collaboration with La Vie Est Belle means that ‘his’ soya beans will be used to make the soya burgers and spreads on sale at Bio-Planet.
 This really benefits our product range by helping to make it even more sustainable.

 Innovative organic soya farming in Belgium

 Simon Colembie began the move to organic cultivation a few years ago.
 Adding soya has allowed him to expand the crop rotation on his fields, improving soil quality as well as his income.
 If the same crops are always planted in the same place, this strips the nutrients from the soil.
 Soya extracts nitrogen from the air and enriches the soil, so additional fertilisation is no longer required.
 Colembie's first harvest in October 2018 produced a very promising 2.5 tonnes of soya beans.
 A second harvest followed in 2019, and in the spring of 2020 Colembie sowed another hectare of organic soya this spring.

 Sustainable and pioneering